Hot Topics in the Financial Services Industry

 Severance and Section 409A of the Internal Revenue Code

 Severance can take many different forms.
 For example, it can be paid as a lump sum or in installments.
 When severance is paid in installments that continue beyond one year, it may qualify as deferred compensation (i.e., income earned in one year but not subject to taxation until subsequent years).
 This deferred compensation may be subject to Section 409A of the Internal Revenue Code (Section 409A).
 Section 409A creates rules governing the time and form of payment of deferred compensation.
 Failure to comply with these rules may result in severe tax consequences, such as immediate taxation of the deferred amounts plus an additional 20 percent penalty and interest.

 Not all severance payments are subject to Section 409A, however, as there are two significant exceptions:

 - Short-term deferral: If the severance payments are made within 2.5 months after the end of the tax year in which the employee terminates, the requirements of Section 409A may not be triggered.

-- Separation pay plan: Section 409A may not be triggered if: (A) the total severance payments are less than (i) twice the employee's final, annualized compensation, and (ii) the annual compensation limit for qualified retirement plans (which varies from year to year, and is $265,000 in 2015); and (B) the employee was terminated involuntarily.
+- Separation pay plan: Section 409A may not be triggered if: (A) the total severance payments are less than (i) twice the employee's final, annualized compensation, and (ii) the annual compensation limit for qualified retirement plans (which varies from year to year, and is $270,000 for 2017); and (B) the employee was terminated involuntarily.

 Post-Employment Health Care and COBRA